Res Hall Talks

-Solely for female-identified residents, Girl Talk is an opportunity for women to engage in honest and open dialogue about issues and topics that they may not otherwise get to a chance to discuss.
-Each session begins with the two WC student staff members introducing the women to the Women’s Center, what our office does on a regular basis and information about any upcoming events.
-A series of statements are read on a variety of topics including body image, sexual responsibility, and feminism.
-Students will be asked to respond to these statements and discussion evolves from their opinion about each statement.
-It is a powerful exercise that allows other female students to hear how their peers experience BC as women.
+Real Talk is an opportunity to facilitate thought-provoking and interesting discussion about a variety of important topics relevant to undergraduate students that they many not otherwise get a chance to unpack.
+Each session begins with the two WC staff members introducing the students to the Women’s Center’s services and programs.
+The staff members then read a series of statements on a variety of topics including body image, perfectionism, belonging, and relationships and invite students to respond to these statements.
+The conversation evolves into a discussion that allows participants to hear how their peers are experiencing BC.

 Undressing the Hookup Culture

 Undressing the Hookup Culture provides an opportunity for all students to discuss topics surrounding the hookup culture in a safe and confidential environment, bringing to light false stereotypes, misconceptions, and sometimes problematic consequences.
 Student staff members from the WC will facilitate discussion on topics including consent, safety, sexual health, and the influence of alcohol.
 Students will be encouraged to consider the decisions and circumstances that lead them to pursue or refrain from hooking up, reflecting on topics such as the double standards directed at different genders, peer pressure, self-image, and non-judgment.